gregsaun/BearExxa-V2/doc/config/firmware/README.md

 ```yaml
 run_current: .3
 ```
+> [!NOTE]
-> :information_source: Using the TMC Autotune extension is not a requirement, and these motor currents are only a recommendation.
+> Using the TMC Autotune extension is not a requirement, and these motor currents are only a recommendation.
 >
 > Please adjust these values according to the motors you are using, ideally >50% and <80% of the rated current.